espacesociety/espacesociety.github.io/_macropedia/federov-assault-rifle.md

 The FS "Federov Specialist" series was designed with the "hunter" in mind.
 In truth, they were at least as respected among assassins and killers as among sportsmen.
 Each series was specially-designed for different world's gravity and climate, with Fteigar responses changing muzzle speed and aim to great effect.

-By the time of the [Grand Reforms](/macropedia/grand-reforms), they were so popular with assassins that [Klister University](/macropedia/klister-university) developed the miniaturized [Ballistic Trace Network](/macropedia/ballistic-trace-network).
-Which just about ended rifles as a tool for assassination.
+By the time of the [Grand Reforms](/macropedia/grand-reforms), they were so popular with assassins that [Klister University](/macropedia/klister-university) developed the miniaturized [Ballistic Trace Network](/macropedia/ballistic-trace-network), which just about ended rifles as a tool for assassination.

 ### A Gentleman's Weapon or Crude Frontier Tool?